5monkeys/django-enumfield/README.rst

     $ pip install django-enumfield

-For testing with Django 1.9rc1, use
+For use with Django versions prior to 1.8 do this

 .. code:: sh

-    $ pip install --pre django-enumfield==1.3b2
+    $ pip install django-enumfield==1.2.1

 If you are looking for native ``enum`` (or enum34_) support, try testing `Pull Request #26`__ which is planned for Django 1.10+.